 Hopkin often claims that the UK has fallen due to an influx of migrants and refugees.
-In April 2018, Hopkins went to Sweden, and claimed in a report on Hopkins World that “Sweden is falling fast” due to “a decision by liberals to allow over 170,000 Afghans, Syrians and Africans into Sweden in a two year period.”
+In April 2018, Hopkins went to Sweden, and claimed that “Sweden is falling fast” due to “a decision by liberals to allow over 170,000 Afghans, Syrians and Africans into Sweden in a two year period.”
 She went on to declare there were “62 ‘no-go’ zones” — “so called ‘vulnerable areas’ where first responders cannot operate without being attacked.”

-In May 2018, Hopkins posted a video on Hopkins World warning of “no-go zones” in the UK and Europe where she claimed there had been a rise of “de facto sharia law.”
+Hopkins has repeatedly warned of “no-go zones” in the UK and Europe where she claims there has been a rise of “de facto sharia law.”
 The myth of the “no-go zones” has been debunked.

 Hopkins has collaborated with the Center for Security Policy (CSP), an American anti-Muslim think tank that promotes conspiratorial claims about an impending Muslim takeover of the United States.
 In early 2018, Hopkins spoke at the Conservative Political Action Conference (CPAC) on a CSP panel with Frank Gaffney, CSP’s founder and president.
 While at CPAC she warned the U.S. not to follow the path of Western Europe, otherwise it would become “unrecognizable” and “fall” to the “migrant invasion.”
 In 2018, Hopkins also appeared on CSP’s Secure Freedom Radio and spoke on a CSP panel in Dallas, Texas, with Raheem Kassam and others.

-After the arrest of Tommy Robinson, the co-founder of the far-right English Defence League (EDL), in May 2018, Hopkins joined the online protests calling for his release.
-She published a video report on Hopkins World and issued numerous tweets using the hashtag #FreeTommy.
-Robinson is also a Shillman fellow and contributor at The Rebel Media
+After the arrest of Tommy Robinson, the co-founder of the far-right English Defence League (EDL), in May 2018, Hopkins joined the online protests calling for his release by issuing numerous tweets using the hashtag #FreeTommy.
+Robinson is also a Shillman fellow and contributor at The Rebel Media.

 Hopkins has spoken several times at the David Horowitz Freedom Center, a US-based, anti-Muslim conservative think tank, where, in March 2018, she said, “And if we now have de facto sharia, what’s next?
 If I commit adultery in the UK will I be stoned by angry Muslim policemen?
 Given my sexual history it’s not looking good…”

-On Hopkins World and Twitter, Hopkins frequently refers to the city of London as Londonistan, because she believes that under the leadership of mayor Sadiq Khan, who identifies as a Muslim, London has fallen to Muslim violence.
+On Twitter, Hopkins frequently refers to the city of London as Londonistan, because she believes that under the leadership of mayor Sadiq Khan, who identifies as a Muslim, London has fallen to Muslim violence.

 Hopkins has made numerous anti-Black statements.
-During an appearance on Fox News in 2018, she claimed that white Christians are on the endangered species list like black rhinos, but “the black rhino has got the advantage because he’s black.”
+During her talks at the CSP and the DHFC, she claimed that white Christians are on the endangered species list like black rhinos, but “the black rhino has got the advantage because he’s black.”
 She also tweeted, “Dear black people.
 If your lives matter why do you stab and shoot each other so much.”